COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 https://food-guide.canada.ca/en/

 3Health Canada.
 (2022).
-Healthy eating and pregnancy Retrieved from
+Healthy eating when pregnant and breastfeeding Retrieved from

 https://www.canada.ca/en/public-health/services/pregnancy/healthy-eating-pregnancy.html